 Certificates are valid for five years and require an annual renewal.
-Any changes to the product's chemical composition must be reported to Clean Production Action and invalidate the certificate.
-After the first year of the certificate, licensee must renew the certificate by 1) paying an annual renewal fee; and 2) signing a statement by the CEO or a senior manager that no changes have been made to the product's chemical composition.
-Recertification will be required if changes have occurred to the product's chemical composition.
+Any changes to the product during the valid certification period (e.g., changes to chemical composition) must be reported to Clean Production Action immediately, and may invalidate the certificate.

+After the first year of the certificate, the licensee must renew the certificate by completing the following three steps:

+- 1. Pay an annual renewal fee; - 2.
+Report any changes to the product and/or product chemical composition (e.g., change in dilution, change in ratios of existing additives or chemicals, addition or removal of a chemical or additive); and - 3.
+Sign a statement by the CEO or a senior manager that the product inventory is complete and accurate.

+At the time of annual renewal, recertification may be required if changes have occurred that affect the product inventory and/or hazard assessment.